-Note; Waterloo Uncovered have already excavated part of this field and found a lot of bricks.
-As such; this allows me to imagine a summer pleasance boat with an umbrella for fishing during the warm summer days.
+Note; Waterloo Uncovered have already researched part of this field and found a lot of bricks.
+As such; this allows me to imagine a parasole on a rowing boat for some pleasurable fishing during the warm summer days.
 A Gentleman Farmer's lifestyle in relation to the formal garden !

 Many specialists have since made the remark that in my kitchen garden image, my estimation of the size of the pond was a bit on the big side.
 In the meantime and thanks to this video, I can not only see that I’m not too far off the mark, but I can also push the 'pond' south and around the kitchen garden. (in regards to the 18th)

 Something has just occurred to me.
 In the text above, I mention the evacuation pipe.

 With all my research so far, I have a stream running alongside the sunken lane. (north side and being a source of water for the pond) A logical thing to have when you consider the lane to have been semi-pebbled acording to the specialist Alasdair White; and had there not been a stream, the waters flowing from the ridge would have washed away the surface.

 What’s more…, (lol) I also need something deep for Matthew Clay to nearly drown in.

 But more to the point: If, there was a stream running parallel to the lane, then the position of this evacuation pipe is simply there because it followed the direction of the original stream.
 Providing us with an exact position for the sunken lane's 'T-junction.'

 This image also tends to eliminate the fairytale images of The Waggon Train hurtling towards the gates with ammunition.